Today's Bible Reading: Romans 14

 Reflecting and Thinking

 Dear God, help us to love one another as much as you love us.
 Help us to love one another enough to get self out of the way, especially in matters such as those of this chapter.
-Give us insight, wisdom and understanding that we might know how to apply these words and how to build one another up in faith without judging or arrogance, with placing undue limitations or stumbling blocks.
+Give us insight, wisdom and understanding so that we will know how to apply these words and how to build one another up in faith without judging or arrogance, with placing undue limitations or stumbling blocks.
 Always we pray in Jesus' name, seeking his authority and will, Amen.